 Next, heat butter or vegetable oil, honey, and peanut butter over medium or low heat, stirring the mixture consistently, until your peanut butter melts (2-4 minutes), then remove it from the heat and then add and stir in the vanilla and banana chips, followed by oats.

 Stir until everything is blended in perfectly.
-Now you have your granola, spread it on the baking sheets until they turn golden brown – this should take between 25 and 30 minutes.
+Now you have your granola, spread it on the baking sheets until they turn golden brown – this should take between 20-30 mins.

 Next, cool your bakeware on the wire racks, and then break your granola into small pieces, then pack and store your granola bars.